atropos-null/LS/py109/py109_studyguide.md

 **Local Scope**

-Variables defined inside a function have local scope and can only be accessed within that function
+Variables defined inside a function have local scope and can only be accessed within that function, and cannot be accessed or modified outside of that function.
+Local variables of one function are completely independent of local variables in another function, even if they have the same name.

 ```python
 def another_function():